NHSDigital/software-engineering-quality-framework/quality-checks.md

 Quality checks are at the heart of good engineering, and are essential for rapid and safe delivery of software changes.
 This page provides an index of the various quality checks described within our principles, patterns and practices.

-The checks are classified in this list based on the concerns they help to address:
+The checks are classified here based on the concerns they help to address:

 * Functionality
 * Security